Skip to content

 • 0% on the first £425,000

-If the property costs more than £625,000, you’ll be charged the same rates as existing homeowners who are buying their next property.
-That’s:
+If the first home costs more than the upper limit of SDLT, you’ll be charged the same rates as existing homeowners who are buying their next property.
+See more on stamp duty rates.

 A first-time buyer is someone who is buying a house or flat as their main residence and has never owned a property before in the UK or abroad.